 the harris project is committed to advancing education, treatment, support and research opportunities to improve the lives of teens and young adults diagnosed with co-occurring disorders (COD).
-COD is the combination of one or more mental health issues and substance abuse.
+COD is the combination of one or more mental health challenges and substance misuse and/or addiction.

 the harris project is focused on raising widespread awareness and transforming our national perception and management of COD.
 Our unique perspective embraces two diagnostic areas and recognizes the need for a comprehensive plan of action to: